viviandotdev/ObsidianVault/30 Notes/Software Developer Workflow.md

 2. Break the story into subtasks
 3. Pull from develop
 4. Create new branch (Git Kraken)
-5. feature, chore (code cleanup), bug or defect/JIRA-ID/3-word summary
+5. Feature, chore (code cleanup), bug or defect/JIRA-ID/3-word summary
 6. Start at repo layer and move to the view
 7. one commit per file?
 8. create bulleted list